aadam21/vim_config/README.markdown

 gist.github.com directly from inside vim.
 Run `:help gist` to see details on how to use it.

+### GitGutter ###

+Displays git diff in the 'gutter' (sign column).
+It shows whether each line has been added, modified, and where lines have been removed.

 ### Indent Guides ###

 Most IDEs provide you with some kind of a dotted line or other visual aid to